yojoots/libbitcoin-system-wiki/Prisoner's-Dilemma-Fallacy.md

 There is a theory that in a choice to join a ban on Bitcoin, individual states face a [prisoner's dilemma](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma).
 A meaningful ban implies one or more states (the "prison") will enforce [economic sanctions](https://www.cfr.org/backgrounder/what-are-economic-sanctions) (at least) on other states (the "prisoners") potentially moving to Bitcoin as a [reserve currency](https://en.wikipedia.org/wiki/Reserve_currency).

-We assume that the prisoners who may decide to use Bitcoin are trading partners.
-In other words the use of Bitcoin as a reserve currency is useful in that they have a partner with whom to [transact](Glossary#transaction).
+We assume that the prisoners who may decide to use Bitcoin are [trading](Glossary#trade) partners.
+In other words the use of Bitcoin as a reserve currency is useful because there is a partner with whom to [transact](Glossary#transaction).

 The outcome for individual Bitcoin (**S**ucker):
 * Economic sanction.